PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

    # Datasets can be exported to FITS files by their tag name in the database
-   # Here we will export the centered Nod A data to the default output place
+   # Here we will export the centered chop A data to the default output place

    module = FitsWritingModule(name_in='write1',
-                              file_name='nodA_center.fits',
+                              file_name='chopa_center.fits',
                               output_dir=None,
-                              data_tag='nodA_center',
+                              data_tag='chopa_center',
                               data_range=None,
                               overwrite=True)